2004 Alor earthquake: Tectonic setting

 Alor island is of volcanic origin, forming part of the Banda Arc, which was formed by the subduction of the Australian plate beneath the Eurasian plate.
 Currently the Banda Arc is involved in the early stages of an Arc-Continent collision, as continental crust of the Australian plate becomes involved in this boundary.
 Several microplates have been formed, including the Banda Sea plate and the Timor plate.
 The boundary between these two microplates is a north-dipping subduction zone, movement on which has caused large earthquakes in the past, including the 1991 Kalabahi earthquakes that resulted in 23 fatalities.

-Aftershocks

-There were over 30 noticeable aftershocks between 11 May to 13 May, in the range from 4.1 to 5.4.
-The aftershocks occurred almost hourly immediately after the mainshock.

-Tsunami

-From the official website of the United States National Tsunami Warning Center, NOAA/NWS, according to the research of the Indonesian Meteorological and Geophysical Agency (BMKG), a tsunami followed with the tsunami reaching 50 meters inland.

-There were a series of subsequent effect on the local area:

-Kalabahi city was severely damaged by the tsunami as well as from the continuous aftershocks of the earthquake.
-Located in the valley between hills, Bukapiting village, was completely destroyed.
-A landslide also caused by the earthquake destroyed the road that connects Kalabahi and Maritaing villages.

-Maritaing beach, found 98 km north of Kalabahi village, was also hit by the tsunami.
-In Dali, a floating hotel in the natural harbor was pushed to the shore after the earthquake caused water to recede.

-Some 649 houses were damaged and 205 of them were severely damaged or destroyed.
-There was large scale destruction of government infrastructure.
-Three schools and eight places of worship collapsed.
-The electricity grid of Alor island was shut down temporarily.

-Moreover, airplanes were not able to land, because of the destruction of the local airport in Kalabahi city.
-Many cracks appeared in the runways, shutting down air services.
+Earthquake

+The earthquake occurred as a result of shallow thrust faulting on or near the convergent boundary between the Banda Sea plate to the north and the Timor plate to the south.
+Focal mechanism solutions indicate that rupture occurred on either a steep, near-vertical reverse fault or on a shallow, southward-dipping thrust fault.
+A rupture area of 95 km x 80 km was estimated, with a maximum slip of 3.9349 m north of the hypocenter.
+The observed source time function gives an almost 40 second duration for the earthquake, with the greatest phase of seismic moment release occurring about 10 seconds after initiation.
+It had a maximum Modified Mercalli intensity of X (Extreme) near the epicenter, VIII (Severe) in Kalabahi, VI (Strong) in Liquiçá Municipality, East Timor and V (Moderate) in Dili.
+By 22 November, 1,011 aftershocks were recorded, the strongest measuring 6.4.

+Impact